What to Know Before Buying an RV – Checklist

 Particularly significant are the fixing joints around windows and openings.
 Is that the rooftop intensely overgrown?

-The last area inside the RV that I will check for water damage are the windows and roof vents.
+The last areas inside the RV that I will check for water damage are the windows and roof vents.

-Go to every window, check around it again, look for discolorations, soft spots, any sign that water’s been there go up to the roof vents.
+Go to every window, check around it again, and look for discolorations, soft spots, and any sign that water’s been there go up to the roof vents.

 • Carefully check the gaskets on the windows and doors.